NojoodAlamri/senior-project/README.md

 with service providers (vendors, sponsors) based on their correspond needs

 # Objectives
-• To introduce the vendors and their services .
+• To introduce the vendors and their services.
-• to introduce sponsors and contact with them .
+• to introduce sponsors and contact with them.
-• To develop a method for booking services online .
+• To develop a method for booking services online.
-• To facilitate communication between event planners and vendors .
+• To facilitate communication between event planners and vendors.
-• To design a database to save event planners, vendor and sponsor information
+• To design a database to save event planners, vendor and sponsor information.